jvatic/sql-schema/README.md

 [![Crates.io Version](https://img.shields.io/crates/v/sql-schema)](https://crates.io/crates/sql-schema)
 [![docs.rs](https://img.shields.io/docsrs/sql-schema)](https://docs.rs/sql-schema)

-This crate provides tools for generating schema migrations based on edits to a canonical schema file.
+This crate provides a command line tool for generating schema migrations based on edits to a canonical schema file.

 ## Status

-This crate is in a very early stage of development and is missing many features.
+This crate is in an early stage of development and may not work with your schema or have unexpected behaviour—always double check the output.

 ## Usage